-We all certainly want to have health insurance if something awful happens to us and need to go to the hospital… albeit for many this comes at the expense of a $6000+ deductible.
+We all certainly want to have health insurance if something awful happens to us and need to go to the hospital… albeit for many in the United States this comes at the expense of a $6000+ deductible.
 So even if you do use your insurance, the threshold for it to activate is so high that you may as well not even have it most of the time.
 Of course, the (however well meaning but) ill-advised Affordable Care Act has mandated that Americans buy this pricey, mostly useless insurance.

 In large part this is because (aside from cancer care, a predatory-posing-as-compassionate industry whose modus operandi is a whole other can of worms I’m not getting to) we’re financing the legal drug addiction and hypochondria of millions of Americans, as well as fueling a US medical industry that has leverage to overcharge all of us.